awsdocs/amazon-s3-userguide/doc_source/storage-inventory-location.md

     ]
 }
 ```
 The `symlink.txt` file is an Apache Hive\-compatible manifest file that allows Hive to automatically discover inventory files and their associated data files\.
 The Hive\-compatible manifest works with the Hive\-compatible services Athena and Amazon Redshift Spectrum\.
-It also works with Hive\-compatible applications, including [Presto](https://prestodb.io/), [Apache Hive](https://hive.apache.org/), [Apache Spark](https://databricks.com/spark/about/), and many others\.
+It also works with Hive\-compatible applications, including [Presto](https://prestodb.io/), [https://hive.apache.org/](https://hive.apache.org/), [https://databricks.com/spark/about/](https://databricks.com/spark/about/), and many others\.
 The `symlink.txt` Apache Hive\-compatible manifest file does not currently work with AWS Glue\.
-Reading `symlink.txt` with [Apache Hive](https://hive.apache.org/) and [Apache Spark](https://databricks.com/spark/about/) is not supported for ORC and Parquet\-formatted inventory files\.
+Reading `symlink.txt` with [https://hive.apache.org/](https://hive.apache.org/) and [https://databricks.com/spark/about/](https://databricks.com/spark/about/) is not supported for ORC and Parquet\-formatted inventory files\.